 Interviewer: For 9 days!?

 Mitsunaga: Yes 9 days.
 By emptying the human body, denying these basics and going to the brink of death, something else fills you, something other-than-human.

 Interviewer: You approach the mind of Fudo-Myoo (不動明王; Immovable One, Acalanatha Vidyaraja)?

 Mitsunaga: That's right, you become immovable.
 One recites sutras from the heart', serves and unites with Fudo-Myoo.
-Worshippers will often say things like 'Mr. living-Buddha!'(生き仏さん) or 'Mr. living-Fudo-Myoo!' (生き不動さん).
+Worshipers will often say things like 'Mr. living-Buddha!'(生き仏さん) or 'Mr. living-Fudo-Myoo!' (生き不動さん).
 Although it's only nine days, the three markers of human existence are denied and you return embodying Fudo.
 Any longer and you will die.
 People often imagine that someone who does this would look like a gray-haired old hermit.
 There's someone who comes to me and says "oh you look so young!" (laughs).
 You perform this practice and become immovable, but after that you return to the world again.
 Having completed the practice as 'tougyoman' (当行満) from here on you continue on.

 Interviewer: You don't eat, you don't drink, you don't sleep and you don't lay down for 9 days.
 That really is the limit!